wearetheframers/frame-core-wip/docs/index.md

 weight: -30
 ---

-# Frame: Multi-Modal Multi-Agent Cognitive Framework
+# Frame: The Mind API

 Frame is a multi-modal, multi-agent cognitive framework designed to support fully emergent characteristics.
 Framer agents are fully equipped for task automation and collaborative work, with advanced capabilities in perception processing, decision-making, and memory management.